Emulator Issues #4635

 - OGL - partially working

-#33 Updated by hatarumoroboshi almost 9 years ago
+#33 Updated by hatarumoroboshi about 9 years ago

 - NBA LIVE 2003 (GC) the parquet is almost white (DX9 and OpenGL) while it has to be light brown (as it it displayed correctly in Dolphin 3.0); also there are other graphical gliches with the letters in the menù (some black borders around them) and since this is not the first game with this problem, I think that the texcache rewrite version has generally some problems in displaying them correctly.
 Furthermore using OpenGL you cannot see the body of the players (only face, arms and shoes are visible)

-#35 Updated by stephen.gutknecht almost 9 years ago
+#35 Updated by stephen.gutknecht about 9 years ago

 In addition to my report earlier in Comment 27 - I am on a new laptop system.